cyclus/cyclus.github.com/README.rst

 #.
 Clone the `cyclus/cyclus.github.com` repository.

 #.
+Checkout the `source` branch

+#.
 Modify the source `rst` files (using the restructuredText markup language)
    in the repository's `source` directory as desired.

 #.
-Commit your changes to the `rst` files.
+Commit your changes to the `source` branch

 #.
-Type `make html` in the root directory of the repository.
+Type `make gh-preview` in the root directory of the repository.
+This will leave you in the `master` branch with the newly built HTML pages

 #.
 Inspect the html files that correspond with your changes.

 #.
-Type `git add .` in the root directory of the repository and commit the site
+Type `make gh-push` in the root directory of the `master` branch to commit the site build changes.
-   build changes.

 #.
-Push changes to the `cyclus/cyclus.github.com` repository.
+Checkout the `source` branch and push changes to the `cyclus/cyclus.github.com` repository.

 #.
 Visit http://cyclus.github.com to inspect your work online.